TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 #### Distilling the problem space into subdomains
-The above exercises; in particular Event Storming and CRC cards assist us with demarcating functional requirements into separate subdomains.
+The above exercises; in particular Event Storming and CRC cards assist us with demarcating functional requirements into separate subdomains, identifying dependencies between them, and determination of a Ubiquitous Language for each.
 As a final step in defining our problem space, we would like to further categorise these in order of importance to our business.
 The outcome of this exercise is to prioritise functionality for development focus, to ensure that tasks that provide the most competitive advantage receive the most attention.

-###### Core Domains
+###### Core Domain(s)
 These cover the most important part of the business that provides its competitive advantage.
-For The Better Store these have been identified as:
+Rather than identifying only one, for The Better Store we have identified multiple subdomains as core, being:

 |SubDomain| Description                                                                                                             |
 |:---|:------------------------------------------------------------------------------------------------------------------------|